Access Control

 Example

-If you want to create a ResourceGraphDefinition
+If you want to create a ResourceGraphDefinition that specifies a new resource

 kro has enough access to reconcile your resources: